Note: Country pages are under development and all stakeholders are invited to propose changes.

 The local context

-All terms are used in the daily debate in Sweden and the National Standardisation Body, e.g. organizational responsibility, social responsibility, corporate social responsibility, sustainable development and sustainability.
-The national contribution from Sweden to the EU CSR policy is for example captured in the national policy for ‘Sustainable Business’ supported by many initiatives (in Swedish) including a national action plan for business and human rights.
-The government has a dedicated website for human rights and there is a The Swedish Corporate Governance Code that includes sustainability issues.
+All terms are used in the daily debate in Sweden and the National Standardisation Body, e.g. organizational responsibility, social responsibility, sustainable business, corporate social responsibility, sustainable development and sustainability.
+There is a national policy for ‘Sustainable Business’ supported by many initiatives (in Swedish) including a national action plan for business and human rights.
+There is a The Swedish Corporate Governance Code that includes sustainability issues.

-There are many initiatives to support transformation for social responsibility and sustainability, for example CSR Sweden, the Swedish Trade Federation (in Swedish), the Confederation of Swedish Enterprise (in Swedish), the Swedish Anti-Corruption Institute, the Swedish Forum for Sustainable Investments, the Finansinspektionen (Financial inspection), Business Sweden, The Finance Coalition against Sexual Exploitation of Children, the Swedish Association of Environmental and Sustainability Auditors, the Swedish chapter of ICC (in Swedish), follow-up mechanism such as Swedwatch and Fairfinanceguide.
-One media example is Aktuell Hållbarhet.
+There are many initiatives to support transformation for social responsibility and sustainability, for example CSR Sweden, the Swedish Trade Federation, the Confederation of Swedish Enterprise, the Swedish Anti-Corruption Institute, the Swedish Forum for Sustainable Investments, Business Sweden, The Finance Coalition against Sexual Exploitation of Children, the Swedish Association of Environmental and Sustainability Auditors, the Swedish chapter of ICC ,follow-up mechanism such as Swedwatch and Fairfinanceguide.
+Examples of sustainability media: Aktuell Hållbarhet and Miljö&Utveckling.

 The government introduced GRI-based guidelines for sustainability reporting from all (more than 40) state-owned enterprises already in 2007.
 Today, there are more than 200 Swedish companies registered at the GRI database.

-The larger companies have developed sustainability strategies and the new EU directive of non-financial (sustainability) reporting will affect at least 2000 companies as the government chose to embrace more than the required size of companies.
-All of the state-owned companies publish sustainability reports.
+The larger companies have developed sustainability strategies and the new EU directive of non-financial (sustainability) reporting will affect at least 2000 companies as the government chose to embrace more than the required size of companies (more than 250 employees instead of 500).
+All of the 48 state-owned companies publish sustainability reports.
 There is a slowly growing number of NGOs and public agencies that apply tools and standards to structure their contributions to sustainable development.

 Sweden is a small country that depends on import and export.
-As such Sweden has used ISO standards to gain access to markets for many years and today, as an example, more than 6000 companies and organisations are certified to ISO 9001 and more than 5000 to ISO 14001.
-Many companies and organization are also starting to use ISO 50001 for energy management, ISO 45001 Occupational Health and Safety, ISO 27001 Information Security Management, etcetera.
+As such Sweden has used ISO standards to gain access to markets for many years and today, as an example, more than 5000 companies and organisations are certified to ISO 9001 and more than 4000 to ISO 14001.
+Many companies and organization are starting to use ISO 50001 for energy management, ISO 45001 Occupational Health and Safety, ISO 27001 Information Security Management, etcetera.
+Although Sweden is a small country it manages several important technical secretariats in areas within ISO standardization, e.g. social responsibility, occupational health and safety, security and resilience.

 Public procurement in Sweden, inspired by new EU Directives, is moving from “lowest bid” towards “best economic value taking into account the environment, social responsibility and labour rights”.
-This is catalyzed by the rather new National Agency for Public Procurement which participated in the national mirror committee to ISO 20400.
+This is catalyzed partly by SKL Kommentus and the the National Agency for Public Procurement which participated in the national mirror committee to ISO 20400.

 Several of the Swedish companies such as ICA, H&M, Skanska, Sandvik, AB Volvo, Atlas Copco, ABB, Vattenfall, Vakin, HSB, Svedab have used ISO 26000 to screen their sustainability work and integrate relevant recommendations.
 Some NGOs such as WWF and ECPAT have also used the standard to inspire internal procedures.